-Northern shrimp has a northern, cold water distribution and the Gulf of Maine represents the southern limit of fishable quantities.
-Therefore warming trends are believed to seriously affect the ability of shrimp to survive in the Gulf of Maine and this accounts to some degree for its variable abundance.
-During periods of high abundance the distribution of northern shrimp will extend beyond its normal limits eastwards in the Gulf of Maine and up into the Bay of Fundy.
+Northern shrimp (Fig. A28).
+This species has a northern, cold-water distribution, and the Gulf of Maine represents the southern limit of fishable quantities.
+Therefore, warming trends are believed to seriously affect the ability of this species to survive in the Gulf of Maine, and this accounts to some degree for its variable abundance.
+During periods of high abundance, the distribution of northern shrimp extends beyond its normal limits eastward in the Gulf of Maine and into the Bay of Fundy.
 The stock structure is not well understood.